If At First You Don't Succeed

 He cast his eyes downward.
 "He's… He's not… It's never going to get easier for him, is it?" he inquired quietly.

 The witch's heart went out to him.
 Of course he was concerned about his best friend.
-Remus was a werewolf and no, it would never get easier for that quiet boy.
-She could only frown.
+Remus was a werewolf and, no, it would never get easier for that quiet boy.
+She could only frown in response.
 "We make it easier for him, Sirius," she stated softly.
-She placed a comforting hand on his shoulder.
+She reached up and placed a comforting hand on his shoulder.

 Poppy turned away from the doors after she closed them and returned to her desk.
 She couldn't work, though.
 All her mind's eye could see was Sirius' bittersweet smile and his large, puppy dog eyes.